 - Topsoil-topsoil is dirt, but it is dirt that has organic matter mixed in to create a more nourishing environment for plants that grow in the ground.

-- Fill dirt- Fill dirt is unenhanced dirt that can contain rocks, sticks and other debris, it is used to “fill in” areas that need to be built up.
+- Fill dirt- Fill dirt is unenhanced dirt that may contain rocks, sticks and other debris, it is used to “fill in” areas that need to be built up.
+(By the way, SLM’s Fill dirt is one of the cleaner varieties in town.)

 Each medium has a specific use for example topsoil uses include preparing garden beds or patching lawn areas.
 Fill dirt is used to build up an area.
 There are even different types of fill dirt that are graded by quality.